SpikeInterface/spikeinterface/doc/how_to/get_started.rst

     import spikeinterface.curation as scur
     import spikeinterface.widgets as sw

-Alternatively, we can import all submodules at once which internally imports core+extractors+preprocessing+sorters+postprocessing+ qualitymetrics+comparison+widgets+exporters
+Alternatively, we can import all submodules at once with ``import spikeinterface.full as si`` which internally imports core+extractors+preprocessing+sorters+postprocessing+ qualitymetrics+comparison+widgets+exporters.
+In this case all aliases in the following tutorial would be ``si``.

 This is useful for notebooks, but it is a heavier import because internally many more dependencies are imported